audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 7. Copy the subkey goodies over: cp -r ~/.gnupg /mnt/gnupg`
 8. `cd /mnt/gnupg`
 9. `gpg --homedir . -K`: The output should show the subkey with master key removed (`sec#`).
+9. `gpg --export -a  7EC9E024 > public.key`: write out a copy of your public key, other tools that sign as you will need this
+9. `gpg --export-secret-key -a  7EC9E024 > private.key`: write out your public key, you'll want to share this with the world so people can contact you securely!
 10. `cd && sudo umount /mnt`

 ## Cleanup